musaubrian/musaubrian.github.io/content/about.md

 (~*this is a recurring theme*) and then try to re-implemenet them

-I truly beleive that software enginnering is an *art*, and people should enjoy it.
+I truly believe that software engineering is an *art*, and people should enjoy it.

 You can check out some of my [projects](https://github.com/musaubrian?tab=repositories)